mbcrump/awesome-security/README.md

 - [Linux Find Command](https://tryhackme.com/room/thefindcommand) Tryhackme room to learn linux find command
   <br />

-**Test your learning**
+`Test your knowledge`

 - [Overthewire: Bandit](https://overthewire.org/wargames/bandit/) Test all that you have learnt so far by completing these Linux challenges

 #### Networking Fundamentals

-- [Introductory Networking] Room by Tryhackme, to learn about the basics of networking -
+- [Introductory Networking](https://tryhackme.com/room/introtonetworking) Room by Tryhackme, to learn about the basics of networking

 #### Infrastructure Hacking